THIS Karachi road is temporarily closed for traffic

 Similarly on December 14, the Karachi Traffic Police had taken measures to address increased traffic congestion across the city due to a high number of shoppers and ongoing events.

-According to reports, Abdullah Haroon Road near Zainab Market has been closed to accommodate the heavy influx of shoppers.
-As the Christmas season approaches and winter weather sets in, Karachi has seen a significant influx of shoppers flocking to markets across the city.
-Due to the large number of shoppers, there has been a noticeable increase in traffic congestion.
+According to reports, Abdullah Haroon Road near Zainab Market was closed to accommodate the heavy influx of shoppers.
+As the Christmas season approaches and winter weather sets in, Karachi had seen a significant influx of shoppers flocking to markets across the city.
+Due to the large number of shoppers, there was noticeable increase in traffic congestion.

-Key areas such as Tariq Road, Bahadurabad, Saddar, and Zainab Market are experiencing heavy traffic as a result.
-Streets around areas like Gul Plaza, Jamia Cloth, Fawara Chowk, and their vicinity are especially affected with traffic jams due to the high volume of shoppers and vehicles in the area.
+Key areas such as Tariq Road, Bahadurabad, Saddar, and Zainab Market were experiencing heavy traffic as a result.
+Streets around areas like Gul Plaza, Jamia Cloth, Fawara Chowk, and their vicinity were especially affected with traffic jams due to the high volume of shoppers and vehicles in the area.

-As a result, traffic is being redirected from Fawara Chowk to Din Muhammad Wafai Road to help alleviate congestion in the area.
+As a result, traffic was being redirected from Fawara Chowk to Din Muhammad Wafai Road to help alleviate congestion in the area.

-On Rashid Minhas Road, there is a significant accumulation of sewage water on the road, causing major traffic delays, especially affecting vehicles heading towards Millennium Mall.
-Traffic movement in this direction is slow, making it challenging for motorists heading towards NIPA.
+On Rashid Minhas Road, there was a significant accumulation of sewage water on the road, causing major traffic delays, especially affecting vehicles heading towards Millennium Mall.
+Traffic movement in this direction was slow, making it challenging for motorists heading towards NIPA.

-At the Expo Center, a book fair is ongoing, attracting a large crowd and leading to heavy traffic congestion.
-The Traffic Police are managing the situation by redirecting vehicles carefully around the area and checking vehicles to manage the flow of visitors.
+At the Expo Center, a book fair attracted a large crowd and leading to heavy traffic congestion.
+The Traffic Police were managing the situation by redirecting vehicles carefully around the area and checking vehicles to manage the flow of visitors.

-Meanwhile, slow traffic conditions are also reported around the National Stadium, particularly towards Gharibabad, due to the high volume of vehicles and events taking place in the vicinity.
+Meanwhile, slow traffic conditions were also reported around the National Stadium, particularly towards Gharibabad, due to the high volume of vehicles and events taking place in the vicinity.